ben-n-fuller/industrial-stats/README.md

 1. Install the official `Jupyter` extension
 2. Install the official `Julia` language extension
 3. Run `julia -e "using IJulia; IJulia.notebook(detached=true)"` in the command line to start the Jupyter server
-4. Open a notebook and select the kernel in the top right
+4. Open the root folder in vscode, open a notebook, and select the kernel in the top right

 ## Jupyter Lab Setup
 1. In the `docker/` directory run `docker compose build`